About This Blog

 26th April 1937 Guernica

-Seventy-four years ago today it was market day in Guernica, a small town in northern Spain considered to be the spiritual capital of Basque culture.
+It was market day on April 26th 1937 in Guernica, a small town in northern Spain considered to be the spiritual capital of Basque culture.
 In late afternoon, without warning or provocation, Luftwaffe aircraft swooped down over Guernica.
 Wave after wave bombarded the … Continue reading

 23rd April 1968 the Columbia University Student Protest